bionic-gpt/bionic-gpt/README.md

 - [Schedule a Chat 👋](https://calendly.com/bionicgpt)
 - [Connect on Linked in 💭](https://www.linkedin.com/in/kulbinderdio/)

-# Kubernetes First
+# Scales to 1000's of users.

-BionicGPT is optimized to run on Kubernetes and implements the full pipeline of LLM fine tuning from data acquisition to user interface.
+BionicGPT is optimized to run on Kubernetes and provide Generative AI services for potentially 1000's of users.

 ![Alt text](website/static/bionic-k9s.png "Bionic in Kubernetes")